Trump bristles at question about police killing Blacks

-WASHINGTON (AP) — President Donald Trump bristled Tuesday at a reporter’s question about police killing African Americans and defended the right to display the Confederate flag as he continued to play into racial divisions in an interview.
+WASHINGTON (AP) — President Donald Trump bristled at a reporter’s question about police killing African Americans and defended the right to display the Confederate flag as he continued to play into racial divisions in a pair of interviews Tuesday.

-In the interview, Trump seemed taken aback when asked why African Americans are still dying at the hands of police.
+In one interview, Trump seemed taken aback when asked why African Americans are still dying at the hands of police.

 “And so are white people.
 So are white people.
 What a terrible question to ask.
 So are white people,” Trump told CBS’s Catherine Herridge.
 “More white people, by the way.
 More white people.”